Namularbre/alpacaWebInterface/readMe.md

 <h2>Installation</h2>

-In the Release folder, where you find the chat.exe file, add a script file like this if you are on windows, named "web.bat" :
+In the Release folder of Alpaca, where you find the chat.exe file, add a script file like this if you are on windows, named "web.bat" :

 ````